-In accordance with ASC Topic 855, Subsequent Events, the Company has evaluated all events subsequent to the balance sheet date of March 31, 2022, through the date of this report.
-Other than the item discussed above, the Company has determined that there were no material subsequent events required to be reported.
+In accordance with ASC Topic 855, Subsequent Events, the Company has evaluated all events subsequent to the balance sheet date of June 30, 2022, through the date of this report.
+The Company has reported on all material subsequent events.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations